andrewt0301/hse-acos-course/workshops/12_HighLevelLanguages/python.md

 5. __Task 03:__

    On the basis of the previous example, write a Python program that pipelines two commands specified in the command line.
 Both commands can have any number of arguments.
    Save the program to the __16-43_pipecmd.py__ file.

-   Hint: You need to separate one program with arguments from another program with a special separator character.
+   _Hint_: You need to separate one program with arguments from another program with a special separator character.
 For example, it can be `@`.

-   The command-line can look like this:
+   The command line can look like this:

        andrewt@comp-core-i7-3615qm-0dbf32 ~ $ python3 16-43_pipecmd.py date -u @ hexdump -C
        00000000  d0 92 d1 81 20 d0 bc d0  b0 d1 8f 20 33 31 20 32  |.... ......
 31 2|